amcginlay/eks-demos/doc/21-appmesh/README.md

   --set serviceType=ClusterIP
 ```

+## Observe your watchers

+Return to your **dedicated** terminal window polling the pods, under the heading of `READY` you should see them all change from `1/1` to `2/2` meaning that the pods each now host a pair of containers - your workload twinned its own `envoy` proxy.

-You should still have open a **dedicated** terminal window polling the frontend and, at this point, nothing appears to have changed because we weighted the `VirtualRouter` to send 100% of traffic to the `blue` backend.
+Return to your **dedicated** terminal window polling the frontend and, at this point, nothing appears to have changed because we weighted the `VirtualRouter` to send 100% of traffic to the `blue` backend.
+Continue to watch what happens here as you move on.

+## Shift traffic

-Let's reconfigure the `VirtualRouter` to split the traffic 50/50 and observe what happens after ~10 seconds have elapsed.
+Let's reconfigure the `VirtualRouter` to split the traffic 50/50 and, after a few seconds, observe what happens.
 ```bash
 helm -n demos upgrade -i mesh ~/environment/mesh \
   --set weightBlue=50 \
   --set weightGreen=50
 ```

+## Summary

 This is a textbook-style blue/green configuration with zero impact on upstream services.
 But we've only scratched the surface of what's possible.